fbpx

 • Exposure to sun

-After your ink has healed, you now need to protect from the sun’s ultraviolet rays just like you do with your normal skin.
+After your ink has healed, you now need to protect yourself from the sun’s ultraviolet rays just like you do with your normal skin.
 The skin around the tattoo is still quite sensitive and too much exposure can damage your tattoo.
 Be sure to get one with a minimum 30SPF sunblock.

 Tired Of Filling In Your Eyebrows – Maybe You Should Try Eyebrow Microblading